Orange & rosemary roast chicken

-1. Preheat oven to 190°C
+Preheat oven to 190C.

-2. Pat the chicken dry inside and out.
-Rub the cavity with 2 tsp of the salt and all the pepper then stuff it with the rosemary sprigs, orange and lemon quarters (retain one lemon quarter) and garlic cloves.
+Pat the chicken dry inside and out.
+Rub the cavity with 2 tsp of the salt and all the pepper, then stuff it with the rosemary sprigs, all the orange quarters, three lemon quarters and garlic cloves.

-3. Place the chicken, breast side up, into a roasting pan.
-Arrange the potatoes around the chicken and toss any remaining orange and lemon quarters, garlic, and herb sprigs that would not fit inside the cavity on top.
+Place the chicken, breast side up, into a roasting pan.
+Arrange the potatoes around the chicken and toss any orange and lemon quarters, garlic, and herb sprigs that would not fit inside the cavity on top.

-6. Pour 1 cup of the stock into the roasting pan and scrape up any browned bits from the bottom.
+Pour 1 cup of the stock into the roasting pan and scrape up any browned bits from the bottom.
 Strain the liquid through a sieve into a saucepan and place on low heat.

-Cook for 5 minutes until sauce thickens then carefully remove cooked citrus from the chicken cavity and squeeze the juice into the saucepan.
-Cook until the gravy has thickened again and is glossy, then season to taste.
+Cook for 5 minutes until sauce thickens, then carefully remove cooked citrus from the chicken cavity and squeeze the juice into the saucepan.
+Cook until the gravy has thickened again and is glossy.
+Season to taste.

 Serve the roast chicken and potatoes with steamed broccolini and the gravy on the side.